Imran Ahmad Khan: Member of Parliament (2019–2022)

-In the 2019 general election, Ahmad Khan defeated the incumbent Labour MP, Mary Creagh, to become the first Conservative MP for the constituency in 89 years.
+In the 2019 general election, Ahmad Khan defeated the incumbent Labour MP, Mary Creagh, to become the first Conservative MP for Wakefield in 89 years.
 Wakefield voted almost 2-to-1 in favour of leaving the European Union in the 2016 referendum and was a target seat for the Conservatives.
 He was selected after the withdrawal of a candidate whose racist and sexist social media posts were uncovered.
 Labour's Creagh said: "Will the next candidate they parachute in be any better?
 Don’t hold your breath."
-Ahmad Khan responded by taking part in a skydive over the town and retorted he was "a local lad born and bred in Wakefield, of Wakefield stock.
+Ahmad Khan responded by literally skydiving over the town and retorted he was "a local lad born and bred in Wakefield, of Wakefield stock.
 I couldn't figuratively parachute in—and I didn't want to disappoint her—so I decided I would literally parachute in."

-In his maiden speech in January 2020, Ahmad Khan spoke of being part of "a vibrant and dynamic pack of Yorkshire MPs".
+In his maiden speech in January 2020, Ahmad Khan spoke of his pleasure of being part of "a vibrant and dynamic pack of Yorkshire MPs".
 He called for equality of opportunity to be made real, and for more patriotism: "I see perhaps more clearly than most the deep and enduring importance of core British values such as compassion, tolerance and fairness, especially at a time when those values are perceived as under threat in many parts of our world."

 Reviewing sexual offences against minors

-Khan was part of a panel advising on grooming gangs and contributed to a paper called "Group-based child sexual exploitation characteristics of offending" while police were investigating him for child sexual abuse.
+Ahmad Khan was part of a panel advising on grooming gangs and contributed to a paper called "Group-based child sexual exploitation characteristics of offending" while police were investigating him for child sexual abuse.
 Responding to the disclosures, Labour's shadow cabinet minister, Louise Haigh said, "Khan's victim told the Conservatives about sickening sexual abuse, and they did nothing, and then shamefully appointed him to sit alongside survivors of child sexual exploitation. (...)
 The Tories have serious questions to answer over how they gave this man free rein to exploit his position and victims of abuse.
 Boris Johnson and Priti Patel need to come clean about what the Conservative party knew and how they could possibly have put victims in this horrifying position in the first place."
 The Home Office said it was not aware of the allegations against him at the time he was on the advisory panel.

 Activist Sammy Woodhouse was targeted, groomed and abused aged 14 and took part in a review with Khan.
 She said, "This was important work that I undertook in good faith, but I am disgusted to have been put in a position where I was working with a man later convicted for child sexual assault.
 Knowing now that the Conservatives had already received complaints from a victim about this man, it is gut-wrenching for me as a survivor that they could possibly have allowed him to be considered for this role."